alextt1988/Random1/README.md

 ## Build instructions

-copy the file "random1.sh" from git repository and execute the the script using the command "sh random1.sh"
+Clone the repository from git and execute the the script using the command "sh random1.sh"

 ## Usage